vyang17/longPressNewTabClone/README.md

 3. Toggle 'Developer Mode'.
 Three new buttons should appear.
 4. Select 'Load unpacked'.
 5. Browse to the new folder created earlier and confirm by clicking 'Select Folder'.

+## Changelog
+### 2021-08-23
+- Add new feature: Open Tab Next To Current
+  - Multiple new tabs from the same opener tab will be appended
+- Reduce Long-press duration wait time to 250ms
+- Remove unnecessary options